PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions

 \textbf{Level of cognitive confusion} Patients visiting the ED often present acute symptom exacerbation, leading to a highly confused and dazed state.
 These patients may initially struggle with coherent communication but stabilize through interaction.
 To simulate such cases, we define two mental status levels: highly confused and normal.

 To avoid overlap between confusion and other axes (\eg, impatient personality, low language proficiency, or low recall), highly confused patients are limited to neutral personality, intermediate language proficiency, and high recall.
+A detailed analysis of the impact of high confusion on other persona traits is provided in Appendix~\ref{apd:ablation_high_conf}.
 This results in 37 distinct personas; 36 from combinations of 6 personalities, 3 language proficiency levels, 2 recall levels, and 1 from high confusion persona.